SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 Business, Cultures, Scholar,
 Security Regulations (Knowledge)

-See“Information Skills” in this chapter for diﬃculties and modiﬁers related to using these skills.
+See"Information Skills" in this chapter for difficulties and modiﬁers related to using these skills.

 86